secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ### Medical

 Team members have the option to select Remotes medical insurance by Allianz (for team members only).
-If they wish to add dependents this will be deducted through the Payroll (usd) $113.
+If they wish to add dependents this will be deducted through the Payroll (usd) $106.50 (for partner), $85.20 (children under 18).
 Team members in Denmark can also access the [public healthcare system](https://www.healthcaredenmark.dk/).
 This healthcare system covers all the team members and their family members.

 ### Pension